History of propaganda: Pre-modern precedents

+Holy Roman Emperor Maximilian I was the first ruler to utilize the power of the printing press for propaganda – in order to build his image, stir up patriotic feelings in the population of his empire.
+He was the first ruler who utilized one-sided battle reports – the early predecessors of modern newspapers or neue zeitungen – targeting the mass. and influence the population of his enemies.

 Propaganda during the Reformation, helped by the spread of the printing press throughout Europe, and in particular within Germany, caused new ideas, thoughts, and doctrine to be made available to the public in ways that had never been seen before the 16th century.
 The printing press was invented in approximately 1450 and quickly spread to other major cities around Europe; by the time the Reformation was underway in 1517 there were printing centres in over 200 of the major European cities.
 These centres became the primary producers of both Reformation works by the Protestant Reformers and anti-Reformation works put forth by the Roman Catholics.

+The modern uses of propaganda were initially witnessed during the 17th century, when Pope Gregory XV established a dicastery in 1622, composed of a cardinal commission who were mandated with expanding the faith along with regulation of church affairs in primitive-judged areas.
+A College of Propaganda was later founded by Pope Urban VIII under the Bull "Immortalis Dei Filius" in 1627, with the aim of training priests for foreign missions.

 During the U.S.'s Colonial period, religious writers and trading companies circulated glowing tracts urging settlement in the Americas, but often left out the risk and perils.
 During the era of the American Revolution, the American colonies had a flourishing network of newspapers and printers which specialized in the topic on behalf of the Patriots (and to a lesser extent on behalf of the Loyalists).
-The most famous single publication was Common Sense, a 1776 pamphlet by Tom Paine that played a major role in articulating the demand for independence.
+The most famous single publication was Common Sense, a 1776 pamphlet by Thomas Paine that played a major role in articulating the demand for independence.
 On occasion, outright disinformation was used, as when Benjamin Franklin circulated false stories of atrocities committed by the Seneca Indians in league with the British.
 Later, The Federalist Papers were written under pseudonyms by three framers of the Constitution in order to influence public support for ratification.
+Thomas Jefferson also frequently practiced propaganda during this era as well.

 In the French Revolution and the Napoleonic wars both sides made heavy use of it during military campaigns with media literate.
-For instance, the Girondists distributed broadsheets among enemy troops offering them rewards for desertion.
+For instance, Secretary of War Henry Dundas and Secretary at War William Windham funded writers to promote English interests.
+In France, the Girondists distributed broadsheets among enemy troops offering them rewards for desertion.